CBEP-SoCB-Details/CBEP_Sediment/Analysis/Metals_Analysis_3.md

 analysis omitted non-detects.
-But because of the strong non-normal distribution of the selenium data, and because the selenium data from 2010 and 2011 had a very different distribution from earlier observations, we don’t believe either analysis….
+But because of the strong non-normal distribution of the selenium data, and because the selenium data from 2010 and 2011 had a very different distribution from earlier observations, we don’t believe either analysi..

 ## Model Diagnostic Plots